noi-techpark/odh-datacollector-flightdata/README.md

 >
 > Use the script `mosquitto-docker-local-update-passwordfile.sh` located inside the `scripts` folder to hash the passwords of a plain-text password file in place.
 Take a look at `mosquitto-docker-local-update-passwordfile.sh` description in the [Scripts](#scripts) section for more information. **Attention**: the script does not check if the passwords are already hashed.
 If you apply the script several times to a password file, each time the passwords will be rehashed in place, rendering them useless.

-Since MQTT is now password protected, the `integrator` must also authenticate against the MQTT in order to be able to subscribe to topics.
-Set the `INTEGRATOR_MQTT_USER` and `INTEGRATOR_MQTT_PASS` environment variables (e.g. in your `.env` file) to a user/password combination that is defined by your password file.
-If you use the provided `env-with-auth.example` file you will see, that `INTEGRATOR_MQTT_USER` is set to `user1` and `INTEGRATOR_MQTT_PASS` is set to `password1`, which are the values defined in the password file and were mentioned above.
+Since MQTT is now password protected, the `datacollector` must also authenticate against the MQTT in order to be able to subscribe to topics.
+Set the `DATACOLLECTOR_MQTT_USER` and `DATACOLLECTOR_MQTT_PASS` environment variables (e.g. in your `.env` file) to a user/password combination that is defined by your password file.
+If you use the provided `env-with-auth.example` file you will see, that `DATACOLLECTOR_MQTT_USER` is set to `user1` and `DATACOLLECTOR_MQTT_PASS` is set to `password1`, which are the values defined in the password file and were mentioned above.

-From here on, your MQTT instance has authentication enabled and your integrator is configured with the according credentials.
-Modify the password file as you want, but please keep in mind that a valid user / password combination must be defined for `INTEGRATOR_MQTT_USER` and `INTEGRATOR_MQTT_PASS`.
+From here on, your MQTT instance has authentication enabled and your datacollector is configured with the according credentials.
+Modify the password file as you want, but please keep in mind that a valid user / password combination must be defined for `DATACOLLECTOR_MQTT_USER` and `DATACOLLECTOR_MQTT_PASS`.

 ### Further MQTT configuration